Skip to content

 gitlab_interactive_project_createProject creation with namespace selection and configuration

-• Progressive disclosure — Only ask for required fields first, then optional ones
+• Progressive disclosure — Only ask for required fields first, then optional ones.

-• Validation at each step — Catch errors before the final API call
+• Validation at each step — Catch errors before the final API call.

-• User confirmation — Always confirm before creating the resource
+• User confirmation — Always confirm before creating the resource.

-Elicitation requires MCP client support:
+Elicitation requires the MCP client to declare support for the capability:

 • Supported: Claude Desktop, Claude Code